rjp/geohacks/heatmaps/README.rst

---clatitude  which field of the CSV contains the latitude (1) --clongitude  which field of the CSV contains the longitude (2) --fieldnames  try and guess the fields with lat/long (off) --nogmap  don't fetch and merge the google static map
+--clatitude  which field of the CSV contains the latitude (1) --clongitude  which field of the CSV contains the longitude (2) --fieldnames  try and guess the fields with lat/long (off) --no-gmap  don't fetch and merge the google static map --auto_lat  calculate the centre lat/long and zoom from the data (off)

 Input
 -----